 She had not trusted chance since the night water took her husband.

-So she stood at the end of the dock in a dark emerald gown with one hand lifted toward the waiting boat and the other resting over the steel half-anchor she had mounted years ago into her diamond bracelet.
+So she stood at the edge of the dock in a deep green gown, one hand lifted toward the waiting launch, the other resting unconsciously over the bracelet she had worn for eleven years: a diamond cuff fitted with a small steel half-anchor, cold against the pulse of her wrist.

-Nobody outside her family knew what it was.
+No one outside the family knew what it was.

-The anchor had once belonged to Matteo Ferrante, the man who built a shipping empire from one battered launch and a mechanic who could hear an engine lie from twenty meters away.
+The anchor had once belonged to Matteo Ferrante, her husband, who had built a shipping empire from one battered launch, one dock, and a mechanic who could hear an engine lie from twenty paces.
 Matteo had worn one half.
 His chief mechanic, Paolo Serra, had worn the other.
-A promise between working men before money taught them to be careful.
+A promise between working men from the years before money taught them to hide every sincere thing beneath polish.

 Paolo was blamed.

-And Vittoria had worn Matteo’s half-anchor ever since like a shard of metal buried under skin.
+And Vittoria had worn Matteo’s half-anchor ever since like a relic, a weapon, and a wound.

-Behind her, Lucia laughed softly as Enzo leaned in to say something only she was meant to hear.
-They were beautiful in the irritating way the young always are on nights when life still believes in them.
-Lucia’s gown was ivory satin, clean-lined and modern, her hair pinned low with pearls.
-Enzo looked pale with relief now that the ceremony was over and the promises had been spoken.
+Behind her, Lucia laughed softly at something Enzo had whispered.
+They were beautiful in the way the young are beautiful on nights when life still seems willing to keep its promises.
+Lucia’s gown was simple and luminous, her hair pinned low with pearls.
+Enzo looked pale with relief now that the vows were spoken and no disaster had yet intruded.

 “Ready?”
 Vittoria asked.